abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 <p><b>Bold text paragraph.</b></p>
 ```

 ## Links and Images

 So far, all of the commands we have seen on this page contains
-the phrase section followed by the main argument section.
+the phrase section followed by the main argument part.
 Now it is time to introduce other variations of a command syntax,
-especially those which contain the options section.
+especially those which contain the options part.

 To put a link such as a URL on a piece of text,
 we use the command `@link["target"]{text}`